robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ???
 Now, remember that Software security engineering activities exist within three interacting contexts.

 We looked at the problem context using requirements engineering activities and techniques.
-Then we used misuse cases to develop claims, and then argued them using **assurance cases** as part of the trustworthiness context.
+Then we developed assurance claims, and then argued them using **assurance cases** as part of the trustworthiness context.
 Now we will see how the solution context transforms the security requirements derived using misuse cases into the system's design requirements.

 ---
 class: middle